Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

+Our aim in this section is to calculate the connected third-order intensity correlation function for a resonant coherent state propagating through the ensemble.
+To do this, we first expand the input coherent state in the Fock basis,

-The input power $P_{\rm in}=|\alpha|^2/L$ and the saturation power of each atom $P_{\rm sat}=\Gamma_{\rm tot}/\beta$, where $L$ is the quantization length.
-We treat each \(n\)-photon Fock sector under the following simplifying assumption: \textit{only three photons undergo the transport processes depicted in the concatenated diagram Fig.~\ref{fig:secB1}-\ref{fig:loop-level diagrams}, while the remaining \(n-3\) photons either scatter or are lost individually.} Under this assumption, the outgoing \(n\)-photon amplitude (before symmetrization) factorizes into
+The input power is $P_{\rm in}=|\alpha|^2/L$, where $L$ is the quantization length.
+For practical calculations, we employ the simplifying assumption that \emph{in each $n$-photon sector, genuine three-photon interactions depicted in concatenated diagrams Fig.~\ref{fig:secB1}-\ref{fig:loop-level diagrams} occur at most once among three photons, while the remaining $n-3$ photons undergo either linear transmission or scattering followed by loss without participating in the interaction.} This approximation is well-justified when $\beta \ll 1$ and allows us to compute correlation functions that directly reveal the non-Gaussian signatures in the output light field when the ensemble is driven by a coherent laser.
+Under this assumption, the outgoing \(n\)-photon amplitude $\Psi_n$ (before symmetrizing among $n$-photons) factorizes into